ryanshim24/daretodiscover/README.md

         bundle install

+9. Create a folder called `templates` in your `app/assets/javascripts` folder.

+        # inside of app/assets/javascripts directory
+        mkdir templates

+10. Add a `.hbs` template in your newly created `templates` directory.

+        # inside of templates directory
+        touch wine.hbs

-9. Add the following lines to  `application.js` so it includes the Handlebars templates you're about to create.
+11. Add the following lines to  `application.js` so it includes the Handlebars template you've created.

         //= require handlebars.runtime
         //= require_tree ./templates